- This event has passed.

 No charge for Caregivers, must pre-register

 Nursing Berkshire AHEC, Inc. is an approved provider of continuing education by the American Nurses Association Massachusetts, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+3.5 contact hours.

 Substance Abuse Counselor Application has been made to the Department of Public Health, Bureau of Substance Abuse Services/LADC Unit for contact hours for Licensed Alcohol and Drug Counselors and Assistants.

 Psychologist CE credits for psychologists are provided by the Spiritual Competency Resource Center (SCRC) which is co-sponsoring this program.
 The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Spiritual Competency Resource Center maintains responsibility for this program and its content.
+3.5 credit hours.